Main navigation

 He’s right.
 But these tools can also destroy things.
 So the first thing I did was look into containerizing it.

 Anthropic includes a Dockerfile for Claude Code.
-I forked it into a script called clankercage that spins up Claude Code in YOLO with only the current folder mounted and network access locked down.
+I forked it into a script called robotcage that spins up Claude Code in YOLO with only the current folder mounted and network access locked down.
 It can only destroy what’s in that folder, and it can’t exfiltrate anything.

 In practice, this approach has too much friction: